Avinash1289/Test/README.md

 # Test
-this is for testing git commands
+this is for testing git commands and learning stuff